arturtamborski/cli-best-practices/README.md

 - [x]  TODO: ask `@carolynvs` for more resources, correct errors?
 - [ ]  TODO: find more people who care about good CLIs, ask for their help
-- [ ]  TODO: share this on github (`awesome-cli-practices`?
+- [x]  TODO: share this on github (`awesome-cli-practices`?
 Still thinking on good title, probably something starting with `awesome-` so it's easier to find it among other GH repos).
 - [ ]  TODO: talk with a11y folks on their ideas for this specific environment (no resources so far...)
 - [ ]  TODO: clean it up, add example of bad/good to every point.
+- [ ]  TODO: add footnotes with references to source knowledge

 </details></small>
 <br>